StrataFoundation/strata/packages/docs/docs/getting_started.md

 # Getting Started

-The Strata Protocol lets you effortlessly create Social Tokens and communities of Social Tokens (Collectives) on Solana!
+The Strata Protocol lets you effortlessly create tokens and networks of Tokens (Collectives) on Solana!

+Looking to launch a token?
+Check out our launchpad at [app.strataprotocol.com](https://app.strataprotocol.com).
+The documentation behind the launchpad can be found under the "Launchpad" section of these docs.

+Looking to learn more about tokens, systems of tokens, and bonding curves?
+Read on.

 ## Initializing the SDK